 For it's part, CBS, which had successfully aired such iconic shows as The Mysterious Traveler, The Whistler and Inner Sanctum over the years, stayed involved in radio drama longer than any other network, even longer than the old Mutual Broadcasting System which had pioneered it, resurrecting the concept in 1974 with its famous CBS Radio Mystery Theater, which aired through 1982.

 Yours Truly, Johnny Dollar was the longest running mystery drama on radio; for that reason alone it would be impossible to air the whole thing here on your Radio Theater, even if we heard nothing else; but, we will be running all of the Bob Bailey adventures (except for one for which one of the fifteen-minute installments is not extent).
-The five quarter-hour episodes will be placed in between our other features so that, by listening to the whole show, you will hear an entire adventure in each week's program.
+When the five-part adventures are exhausted, we'll just begin with a single half-hour episode.

 2. The Story Lady [added 2/28/2015]: Each week's program continues with a brief, lighthearted visit from The Story Lady, a parody of childrens' shows produced in 1954, starring Joan Gerber and Byron Kane.
 Gerber (1935-2011) was a cartoon voice-over actress during the golden age of animation, when cartoons were produced mostly as the first feature in movie theaters.
 Absolutely nothing is known about this peculiar two-minute radio show, and most of the Old Time Radio (OTR) buffs who write about it make the mistake of listing it as a childrens' program ... which only means that they weren't listening very closely: the innuendos in the Story Lady's fractured fairy tales seem rather mature for anyone in 1954.